Criteria for posterior consistency: Marginal consistency

 \subsection{Density support boundaries}

-Consistent support boundary estimation (\eg\ Ibragimov and Has'minskii \cite{Ibragimov81}), though easy from the perspective of point-estimation, is not a triviality when using Bayesian methods because one is required to specify a nuisance space with a non-parametric prior and show that certain prior mass requirements are met \cite{Ritov14}.
-The Bernstein-Von~Mises phenomenon for this type of problem is studied in Kleijn and Knapik (2013) \cite{Kleijn15} and leads to exponential rather than normal limiting distributions for the posterior.
+Consistent support boundary estimation (see \cite{Ibragimov81}, or \cite{Reiss17} for a more recent, Bayesian reference), though easy from the perspective of point-estimation, is not a triviality when using Bayesian methods because one is required to specify a nuisance space \cite{Ritov14}.
+The Bernstein-Von~Mises phenomenon for this type of problem is studied in Kleijn and Knapik \cite{Kleijn15} and leads to exponential rather than normal limiting form for the posterior.
 Below, we prove consistency using theorem~\ref{thm:main}.

 Consider the following simple model: for some constant $\sigma>0$ define the parameter of interest to lie in the space $\Tht=\{\tht=(\tht_1,\tht_2)\in\RR^2:0<\tht_2-\tht_1<\sigma\}$ equipped with the Euclidean norm $\|\cdot\|$.
 Let $H$ be a collection of Lebesgue probability densities {$\eta:[0,1]\rightarrow[0,\infty)$} for which there are a constant $a>0$ and a continuous, monotone increasing $f:(0,a)\rightarrow(0,\infty)$ with $f(0+)=0$, such that,